firefox-devtools/debugger/CONTRIBUTING.md

 With node running in _inspect mode_ go to your browser running `localhost:8000` and click **[connect to Node](http://localhost:8000/?ws=localhost:9229/node)**

+**Note:** Currently Node.js debugging is limited in some ways, there isn't support for seeing variables or the console, but you can manage breakpoints and navigate code execution (pause, step-in, step-over, etc.) in the debugger across various sources.

 ## How Can I Contribute?

 Here is a great GitHub guide on [contributing to Open Source](https://guides.github.com/activities/contributing-to-open-source/) to help you get started.